 Ratepayers losing Small Business or Rural Rate Relief as a result of the 2017 revaluation will have their increases limited to the greater of either (i) a cash value of £600 per year, or (ii) the matching cap on increases for small properties in the transitional relief scheme.
-This relief will run for 5 years to 31st March 2022 and ratepayers will receive the relief until this date or they reach what their bill would have been within the relief scheme, whichever is first.
+This relief will run until the next revaluation in 2021 and ratepayers will receive the relief until this date or they reach what their bill would have been without the relief scheme, whichever is first.

-This relief will be delivered through local authority discretionary discount powers (under section 47(3) of the Local Government Finance Act 1988).
-Further information can be obtained from your local authority.
+This relief will be delivered through local authority discretionary discount powers (under section 47 (3) of the Local Government Finance Act 1988).
+Further information can be obtained from the local authority.